Asian American Podcasts

 A few years ago, I read the book and loved it.
 Not only was the writing pretty great, but alot of it took place in Singapore.
 I didn’t even realize it was being made into a movie until my social media channels starting blowing up with ads for it.
 And I mean like everywhere.
 I can’t wait to see it.
 See the trailer (seems to follow the book fairly well too :)) See the trailer below.

-Being curious, I decided to search for Asian-American themed podcasts.
-What I found first were tons of people on Quora and forums across the web asking the same question: “What are some Asian American podcasts?”
+But being curious on this particular topic, I decided to do a bit of searching.
+Initially, I came across Martial Arts Podcasts and Asian Cinema Podcasts, so I had to tweak my Google search query.
+What I found were tons of people on Quora and forums across the web asking the same question: “What are some Asian American podcasts?”
 So I searched and searched.
 And then I decided to create an answer.

 So here I’ve compiled a list of podcasts with Asian Americans on their mind.
 Some are serious, some are funny.
 But most are informational and enjoyable.
 I hope you find what you’re looking for. 🙂